arnabdey73/resume/arnab-dey-resume.md

 * Created development environment and feature for scalable computing of Azure Databricks clusters using **IaC (Terraform) and GitOps**.

-* Defining and managing the product vision and strategy, based on stakeholder/sponsors' needs.
+* Defined and managed the product vision and strategy, based on stakeholder/sponsors' needs.

-* Collaborating closely with the scrum teams and the scrum master to plan and execute sprints, review the work done, and provide feedback and guidance.
+* Collaborated closely with the scrum teams and the scrum master to plan and execute sprints, review the work done, and provide feedback and guidance.

-* Communicating with the sponsors regularly to gather feedback, validate assumptions, and demonstrate the product increment.
+* Communicated with the sponsors regularly to gather feedback, validate assumptions, and demonstrate the product increment.

 ### Senior Business Consultant (DevOps) – 'Tech Mahindra' : Feb 2017 → Sep 2021

-* Performing a wide range of activities such as providing solutions and implementing CI/CD pipeline for business applications hosted on **public/Hybrid** cloud platform, orchestrating Microservices using **Docker, Kubernetes(Rancher and Bare Metal)** and also by implementing **GitFlow**.
+* Performed a wide range of activities such as providing solutions and implementing CI/CD pipeline for business applications hosted on **public/Hybrid** cloud platform, orchestrating Microservices using **Docker, Kubernetes(Rancher and Bare Metal)** and also by implementing **GitFlow**.

-* Working with **Azure DevOps, Jenkins, Gitlab**(as per requirements) and performing Continuous Integration/Continuous Development.
+* Worked with **Azure DevOps, Jenkins, Gitlab**(as per requirements) and performed Continuous Integration/Continuous Development.
 * Responsible for Log search, indexing and management using tools like Elasticsearch, Logstash, Kibana.
-* Automating the regular activities writing Shell (bash) scripts, automating infrastructure provision through Terraform for hybrid cloud platforms and also resolving the escalated issues.
+* Automated regular activities by writing Shell (bash) scripts, automated infrastructure provision through Terraform for hybrid cloud platforms and also resolved escalated issues.
 * Accountable for preparing operational documentations, deployments SOPs and architectural diagrams.

 ### Senior AEM Administrator (Cloud) – 'ICF Next' : Sep 2015 → Jan 2017